ericwuu11/NU_DS4300_Practical_02_imatry-notalose/README.md

 - **Performance Analysis:** Compare different configurations and evaluate retrieval accuracy, speed, and efficiency.

 # Execution
-Install the Process_Embed_and_VectorDB.py and Systems_and_LLM.py files and store them in a folder.
+Install the "Process_Embed_and_VectorDB.py," "Systems_and_LLM.py," and "automated_pipeline.py" files and store them in a folder.
 Within the same folder, create another folder called "Corpus."
 Download from our "Corpus" folder the five notes:
 - "02 - Foundations"
 - "03 - Moving Beyond the Relational Model"
 - "04 - Data Replication"
 - "05 - NoSQL Intro + KV DBs"
 - "ICS 46 Spring 2022, Notes and Examples_ AVL Trees"

-Run both .py files in PyCharm, and ask any question you would like to the Systems_and_LLM.py file.
-This process will take some time so give it around 10-15 minutes.
-Once you are done prompting the LLM your questions, type 'exit' to leave the LLM.
+Run both the "automated_pipeline.py" file, and ensure that you change the file paths to where your five notes are being stored.
+Following this adjust the user questions to whatever you wish, then proceed to run the code.
+You should get a new folder called "pipeline_logs" where all the answers to your questions and answers are stored.
+In the terminal you should see a list of all the processing times and memory used to run the variations of chunking strategies, embedding models, choice of Vector DB, and choice of LLMs.
+This process will take some time so be patient!
+The "Process_Embed_and_VectorDB.py" and "Systems_and_LLM.py" files are needed for the "automated_pipeline.py" to run, but are also a testing grounds of sorts if you want to run a few trials or tests, but do not want to run the whole pipeline.
+Thanks and happy testing!